alirezaabbaszadeh/IEEE-FX-Forcasting/README.md

 `python scripts/reproduce_all.py --populate-only` to regenerate these placeholders without rebuilding tables and figures, or call the script without the flag to export full publication assets alongside the aggregate summaries.

+## Release archival workflow

+Follow this checklist when preparing an archival release (e.g., Zenodo) for the
+benchmark:

+1. **Regenerate publication assets.** Run
+   `python scripts/reproduce_all.py --manifest artifacts/paper_manifest.json` to
+   refresh tables/figures and capture a manifest that records every metrics source, resolved config, and aggregate file.
+2. **Freeze configurations.** Copy the referenced resolved configs from `artifacts/configs/` and the CLI entry scripts under `scripts/` into a dedicated `release_bundle/` directory alongside `paper_outputs/`.
+3. **Verify provenance.** Double-check that each subdirectory under `artifacts/runs/` contains the expected `metadata.json`, `metrics.json`, and `resolved_config.yaml` payloads; these tie the deposit back to the originating training runs.
+4. **Create an archive.** Zip the `release_bundle/` directory and upload it to your archival service.
+Include the generated manifest JSON so that reviewers can retrace which files produced the published tables.
+5. **Mint or update the DOI.** Once the upload is complete, record the minted DOI in `CITATION.cff` and in the archival service metadata.
+If the DOI is still pending, leave the placeholder value and update it post-publication.

+See `docs/BENCHMARK_CARD.md` for a narrative summary of these steps and links to responsible-use guidance.